ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var category: Swift.String?
 ```

-The automatically detected category of the video
+The automatically detected category of the video.

 - Remark: Generated from `#/components/schemas/VideoModel/category`.